 The COVID-19 pandemic has had a significant impact on the school, including staff, students, and parents.
 As a nonclassroom based charter, the school was positioned to transition to distance learning quickly and efficiently, but we were not immune to challenges along the way.
-School leaders focused efforts on supporting staff, students, and parents by creating new procedures and guidelines that aligned with changing guidance from our authorizer, the County Health Department, CDE, and the State.
-Some necessary initiatives included: nearly all employees were transitioned to work from home, and school sites and offices were closed, all students were issued Chromebooks to access the educational program, course content was moved fully onto Canvas (our learning management system), student support services and appropriate student and parent events were moved online, many administrative systems have gone paperless, cleaning protocols have increased, and the student meal program was significantly expanded to meet the needs of our students and the community.
+School leaders focused efforts on supporting staff, students, and parents by creating new procedures and guidelines that aligned with changing guidance from our authorizer, the County Health Department, CDE, and the State (in regard to student events and staff work environment).
+Some necessary initiatives included: nearly all employees were transitioned to work from home and the office was closed, student support services and appropriate student and parent events were moved online, many administrative systems have gone paperless, and staff office/warehouse cleaning protocols have increased.
 According to our stakeholders, the charter did a fabulous job with the transition under the circumstances.